The Criterion Collection: LaserDisc and VHS/Betamax

+DVD and Blu-ray

-Criterion entered the DVD market in 1998, beginning with Seven Samurai, spine number 2 (Grand Illusion, spine number 1, was delayed for a year while restoration was underway on a then-newly-found camera negative.)
-As with its laserdiscs, Criterion's early DVD editions of widescreen films were presented in the letterbox format, but Criterion did not anamorphically enhance its discs for 16:9 monitors until mid-1999 with its release of Insomnia (1997), catalog number 47.
+Criterion entered the DVD market in 1998 with a reset numbering system, beginning with Seven Samurai, spine #2 (Grand Illusion, #1, was delayed for a year while restoration was underway on a then-newly-found camera negative).
+As with its laserdiscs, Criterion's early DVD editions of widescreen films were presented in the letterbox format, but Criterion did not anamorphically enhance its discs for 16:9 monitors until mid-1999 with its release of Insomnia (#47).

-Criterion was slow to expand into high-definition releases, partly because of the HD format wars between Blu-ray and HD DVD.
-Once Blu-ray had emerged as the industry-standard high-definition home-video format, Criterion began to release Blu-ray editions of select films from its collection, beginning with the Blu-ray release of Wong Kar-wai's Chungking Express (#453; currently out of print) on December 16, 2008.
-In late 2013, Criterion announced that with the November release of the Zatoichi boxset (spine #679), all future releases would be in dual format (DVD and Blu-ray packaged together) rather than as individual releases.
-This decision also applied to most upgrade rereleases introduced after November 2013.
-After customer feedback revealed some reluctance to this approach, All That Jazz (#724) became the last chronological spine number released as a dual-format edition, and the decision was reversed to release separate discs for titles beginning in September 2014.
+Criterion was slow to expand into high-definition releases, partly because of the HD format war between Blu-ray and HD DVD.
+Once Blu-ray emerged as the industry-standard high-definition home-video format, Criterion began to release Blu-ray editions of select films from its collection, beginning with the Blu-ray release of Wong Kar-wai's Chungking Express (#453) on December 16, 2008.

 Despite the emergence of Blu-ray as the industry-standard high-definition format, Janus/Criterion continues to support the DVD format.
-Not only are all their new Blu-ray releases accompanied by a standard-definition DVD version, but revised and upgraded releases are also released on both formats (barring the brief foray into dual-format releases).
-Moreover, the company's standalone line of Eclipse releases are currently only made available in the standard DVD format.
+Most of their new Blu-ray releases accompanied by a standard-definition DVD version and/or a 4K version (see below).
+Previous releases are regularly revised and upgraded for the newer formats.
+"Dual format" packages that contained both DVD and Blu-ray discs were briefly experimented with between November 2013 with their release of the Zatoichi boxset (#679), up through September 2014 with All That Jazz (#724), in response to negative customer feedback.

-Aside from the core catalog, the company has also released films through its Essential Art House, Eclipse and Merchant Ivory Collection lines, as well as a few releases outside of any product line.
+Aside from the core catalog, the company has also released films through its Essential Art House, Eclipse, Merchant Ivory and Janus Contemporaries lines, as well as a few releases outside of any product line.
 Many of these releases have also been collected and sold in various box sets.

-In April 2016 for the first time in its history, Criterion announced it would begin releasing its catalogue outside of the U.S. (earlier international Criterion titles such as the Japanese LaserDisc of Blade Runner were licensed to other companies).
+In early 2016 for the first time in its history, Criterion announced it would begin releasing its catalogue outside of the US and Canada (earlier international Criterion titles such as the Japanese LaserDisc of Blade Runner were licensed to other companies).
 In partnership with Sony Pictures Home Entertainment, releases began to be distributed with the launch of six titles in the U.K. during the month.

-Blu-ray

-Criterion began publishing titles on Blu-ray Disc in December 2008.
-Unlike its DVD releases, which are a mixture of NTSC-standard Region 0 (region-free) and Region 1 DVDs, Criterion Collection Blu-ray discs are Region A-locked in North America or Region B-locked in the United Kingdom (though there are exceptions).
+Criterion's DVD releases are a mixture of NTSC-standard Region 0 (region-free) and Region 1 DVDs.
+Blu-ray discs are Region A-locked in North America or Region B-locked in the United Kingdom (though there are exceptions).
+However, when SPHE moved to Elevation Sales in the UK, the distribution moved to Spirit Entertainment.